denno020/storybookBreakingGridsome/README.md

 `yarn develop`

-At this stage Gridsome is work as expected, but then I want to add Storybook:
+At this stage Gridsome is working as expected, but then I want to add Storybook:

 `npx -p @storybook/cli sb init --type vue`